 IBS is most common among people younger than 45, and patients usually first experience symptoms when they’re in their late 20s.
 People who have a family history of IBS are also more likely to develop the condition.

 Depression, anxiety and other psychological problems are common in people with IBS.

 “Some people suffer from depression and IBS.
 The question is what’s primary or secondary – what came first?”
 Altepeter says.
 “Either way, antidepressants are not a cure for IBS.”

 Treatments for IBS vary from patient to patient and include changes in diet, nutrition and exercise.
 Some patients require medications to manage their symptoms.
 Currently there are no medications that cure IBS.

 “IBS is not like other chronic conditions, such as hypertension, which is constant.
 IBS is a variable condition.
 Even without treatment, the problem might go away in some patients.
 But the symptoms might return after a few months,” Altepeter says.

 “Drugs are a last option.
 Patients should try dietary modifications, relaxation techniques, and other lifestyle changes, such as exercise, before resorting to medication,” Altepeter says.

 Certain foods and drinks can trigger IBS symptoms in some patients.
 The most common are foods rich in carbohydrates, spicy or fatty foods, milk products, coffee, alcohol and caffeine.

-It’s difficult to diagnose IBS in children because its symptoms are so common.
+It’s difficult to diagnose IBS in children because its symptoms are so common, and may be seen in a variety of conditions.
+Young children may not verbalize their symptoms the same way that teenagers or adults can.
 The National Digestive Diseases Information Clearinghouse (NDDIC) reports that one study of children in North America found that girls and boys are equally prone to having IBS.
 The study also found that as many as 14% of high school students and 6% of middle school students have IBS.

 Published: April 10, 2014